RemiBardon/crossroadlabs-Regex/README.md

 ## Extra

-Path to Regex converter is available as a separate library here: [PathToRegex](https://github.com/crossroadlabs/PathToRegex)
+Path to RegExp converter is available as a separate library here: [PathToRegex](https://github.com/crossroadlabs/PathToRegex)

 This one allows using path patterns like `/folder/*/:file.txt` or `/route/:one/:two` to be converted to Regular Expressions and matched against strings.